dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

 ---

-It has been accepted that many cancers are driven by point mutations, which affect one or a few nucleotides at specific locations in the genome.
+It has been acknowledged that many cancers are driven by point mutations, which affect one or a few nucleotides at specific locations in the genome.
 However, some cancers have been known to be driven mostly by copy number aberrations (CNAs).
-A normal cell is expected to have one copy of allele A and another copy of allele B, for which we say the copy number of either allele is 1.
+A normal cell is expected to have two different alleles of each chromosome, for which we say the allele-specific copy number is 1.
 The total copy number is then their sum, which equals 2.
-The frequency of each allele is its copy number divided by the total copy number, which is 0.5 for both A and B.
+The frequency of each allele is its copy number divided by the total copy number, which is 0.5 for both alleles.
 Minor/major allele fraction is defined as the minimum and maximum, respectively, of the allele-specific allele frequencies.
 When CNAs occur, entire genomic regions change their total copy number and/or allele-specific frequencies.
-For instance, if the cell gains another copy of allele A, then the total copy number is 3, with major allele fraction 2/3 (allele A) and minor allele fraction 1/3 (allele B).
+For instance, if the cell gains another copy of one allele, then the total copy number becomes 3.
+The major allele fraction is then the proportion for the allele that was gained, which is 2/3.
+Similarly, the minor allele fraction becomes 1/3.
 Chromosomal instability (CIN) is said to occur when a tumor exhibits a high number of CNAs.

 Recent developments in single-cell DNA-sequencing have provided an unparalleled view into the diversity and ongoing evolution within a tumor.